ResourcesAdvice and Recommendations for Oboists

 You’ll need a cutting block and a plaque (get several, because they get lost easily).
 A mandrel and a spool of FF thread should be all the items you need to get started.
 Well, and a ruler with millimeters and a pencil, but you don’t have to shop at an expensive double reed store for those.

 Sharpening Stone and Shapers

 My long-time favorite sharpening stone is by Spyderco, and I’ve recently become enamored of this diamond stone as well.
 Of course, as your reed-making becomes more advanced, you will want to experiment with shapes and with gougers.
-My current favorite shapers are from Adam Shaper Tips – the Caleb-1, Samson+1, and Sara.
+My current favorite shapers are from Adam Shaper Tips – the Caleb-1, Joshua +2, and also the RDG-1N.
 I use an Innoledy gouging machine, and a Ross gouger for English horn.

 If you’re just getting started with reeds, buy CHEAP cane, so you can ruin your first bunch without ruining your pocketbook.
 The practice cane from Midwest Musical Imports is great, or whatever is cheapest from wherever you are ordering.
 Something gouged and shaped.
 After you’re comfortable winding and scraping, get better cane.
 I haven’t fallen totally in love with any commercially available cane yet, but we’ve been having success with Midwest’s choices.
 Go with 10.5-11 diameter and Gilbert -1 shape, and any kind of cane and gouge will do.
 Or, of course, check out my Order Cane page, and try mine.